 This very question came up when Lorde talked to 60 Minutes recently.
 She said: “[I]t was a good spontaneous choice, I think.
 I'm quite proud of my 16-year-old self for not messing that one up because if I'd given myself a cool, weird, hip name that I hated now that would be super annoying.
 It was that nobility, aristocracy obsession that I had.
 I hit upon 'Lord' and loved the way it sounded, and then I was like, it would be quite cool to add an E to feminize it.”
 Watch the interview, below.

 The interview also brought up interesting conversations about feminism, fame, and everything in between.
-Lorde gives a refreshing take on what feminism means to her, saying that it’s really about “trying to fight for better conditions and better treatment of all women, whether that be trans women or women of color or women in professions that don't typically get a lot of respect.”
+Lorde gives a refreshing take on what feminism means to her, saying that it’s really about “trying to fight for better conditions and better treatment of all women, whether that be trans women or women of colour or women in professions that don't typically get a lot of respect.”

 Read These Stories Next: